How Education Amplifies Social Impact: A Framework for Sustainable Change

 By Simon Doble

 I often get frustrated and feel a little out of place at big policy meetings.
-When the conversation goes for hours and no one wants to get to the point, I grow restless and frustrated.
+When the conversation goes for hours and no one wants to get to the point, I start growing restless.

 I remember this feeling back in the early days, long before I founded SolarBuddy.
-This must have been around 2012; I was working in the humanitarian field, researching, studying and designing solar solutions.
-And I was going to conferences and policy sessions from London to Brussels to Budapest.
+This must have been around 2012; I was working in the humanitarian field, researching, studying and designing solar solutions and going to meetings left and right.
+Conferences and policy sessions from London to Brussels to Budapest

 That’s where the idea for SolarBuddy was born.
-Skipping ahead a couple of years, we launched our first product – the JuniorBuddy – a small portable solar-powered torch.
+Skipping ahead a couple of years and we were launching with our first product – the JuniorBuddy – a small portable solar-powered torch.
 Why this one?
 Because it’s what was most needed to foster learning.

 Raising a Community of Change: Building STEM Literacy for Energy Solutions